robfatland/ops/friction/README.md

 Every day I walk my pattern along numbered parking spots.
-I start at my starting weight X and walk down the numbers to arrive at my weight from that morning.
+I start at my starting weight X and walk down the numbers to arrive at my weight today Z as measured that morning.
 I often miss the next bus to finish.
-I try and feel the pounds lifting off as I walk, one of several set asides per day to live inside health as process.
+I imagine the (X-Z) pounds lifting off as I walk, one of several time set-asides each day to live inside health as process.
-This helps dispel a white knuckle feeling of irrational despair I feel.
+This helps dispel a white knuckle feeling of irrational despair.
 I look at the big project and unable to solve it want to move on to a serving of chocolate cake please.
 No, I will take the habit of the ceremony and let the hands relax.
-Geek Climber says treat the holds like lightbulbs and you will be surprised at how little force is required to stay on the wall.
+Geek Climber says to treat the holds like lightbulbs and be surprised at how little force is required to stay on the wall.